10 people to listen to when it comes to performance reviews

 3: Author and business consultant Marcus Buckingham

-He wrote a prominent piece for the Wall Street Journal a while back: "Annual Reviews Are a Terrible Way to Evaluate Employees".
-So, do performance reviews work?
+Marcus Buckingham wrote a prominent piece for the Wall Street Journal a while back: "Annual Reviews Are a Terrible Way to Evaluate Employees".
+So, are there any benefits of a performance review?
 Three guesses what Marcus's answer is!

 This highlights a major issue with overreliance on annual reviews.
 Lack of ongoing feedback forces employees to make assumptions.
 When those assumptions don't gel with what their manager says during a review, it's damages morale.
 So, what does Marcus Buckingham suggest?

 'To maintain morale, stay connected to employees and avoid attrition, managers should check in with their reports every week.'